toknowjoyman/detour/research/index.md

 We're exploring everyday commutes and how to make them more joyful, mindful, and connected to life's purpose.

-- Preliminary Research
+- Primary Research
-  - Are people willing to take the long way home?
+  - *Are people willing to take the long way home?*
     - In our online surveys investigating the tendency for scenic detours;
       - We saw over 25k viewers and heard from 100’s of drivers in 24hrs on Reddit posts and Linkedin Polls.
       - Most commenters preferred scenic detours, were willing to spend more time, and additional money, instead of driving on the main thoroughfare.